-Ref - CISI or HER Street No Name Street Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Cornwall Conservation Area?
+Ref - CISI or HER Street No Street urhood Plan Area Site type Site Description (Updated to the information provided in the Heritage List Project) Plans Cornwall Heritage List Platform Aug 23 Character in the NDP Cornwall Council mapping? · Conservation Area?
 Within the Town Development Boundary?
-15 Early19th century theatre Penryn Street The building at 15 Penryn Street was Redruth's main theatre prior to its replacement in 1859 by the New Hall (thereafter called Druids Hall and Assembly Rooms) This original theatre building was early 19th Century and was a small theatre for travelling players and theatre groups, as well as having artisan workshops, probably on the ground floor, as well as stables.
-The theatre space would most likely have been in the loft over these areas.
-One of the most famous Shakespearian actors of the day, Edmund Kean appeared here in the late 1820's as Shylock, well acclaimed by those who were present at the performance.
-Originally a very much larger building, it was partly demolished in 1873 to build the Baptist Church.
-Architect unknown, slate roof over granite quoins and lintels with ashlar rubble infill.
-Further uses were as a flour store, an auction room, and most recently a video rental and tattoo parlour.
-There is an HER entry (MCO61817) for this buildings: Partly extant Pre-Victorian theatre, also used as a grain store and stables at one time, originally part of a much larger building used by travelling theatre companies.
-In 1828 the actor Edmund Kean appeared here in The Merchant of Venice.
-Yes Yes Yes Town Centre Yes 280/N P32 St Rumon Gardens Penryn Street J J J Ruined remains of Druid's Hall, built in 1859, now St Rumon's Gardens.
+280/N P32 St Rumon Gardens Penryn Street 1 Building Ruined remains of Druid's Hall, built in 1859, now St Rumon's Gardens.
 Recorded in the HER (MCO61814), this building was once Redruth's cultural centre with a library, large Assembly Room and theatre.
 In 1910 it became a cinema (later known as the Gem Cinema) and then the Zodiac Bingo Club which burnt down in 1984.
-Yes Yes Yes Town Centre Yes 662 Miners Arms Plain-an-Gwarry Building The Miners Arms public house.
+Ready Yes Yes Yes Town Centre Yes 662 Miners Arms Plain-an-Gwarry 2 Building The Miners Arms public house.
 Depicted on the 1809 OS Map and still operating as a pub.
-Pre-1809 building of Local Interest (BLI) Yes Yes Yes Plain-an-Gwarry Yes 668 9 Plain-an-Gwarry Plain-an-Gwarry Building A double-fronted cottage, part of a short row, depicted on the 1809 OS Map.
+Identified as Building of Local Interest in Conservation Management Plan.
+Pre-1809 \ / Candidate Work in Progress Yes Yes Plain-an- Gwarry Yes 668 9 Plain-an-Gwarry Plain-an-Gwarry 2 Building A double-fronted cottage, part of a short row, depicted on the 1809 OS Map.
 It is distinct for its slate-hung facade and having a porch support by classical columns.
-Its plan-form, including front garden, appears largely unchanged, though the original rear access lane has been incorporated into a later back garden arrangement. building of Local Interest (BLI) Yes Yes Plain-an-Gwarry Yes
+Its plan-form, including front garden, appears largely unchanged, though the original rear access lane has been incorporated into a later back garden arrangement.
+Identified as a Building of Local Interest in Conservation Management Plan. () Candidate Work in Progress Yes Yes 1 Plain-an- Gwarry Yes